Mourning for Nipsey Hussle goes well beyond his music

 LOS ANGELES (AP) — Nipsey Hussle thought Marathon Clothing could be a seed to revive the impoverished Los Angeles community where he grew up.

-The 33-year-old rapper and his business partner purchased a plaza in the Crenshaw neighborhood, intending to knock it down and erect a six-story residential building atop a commercial plaza, with Marathon as its anchor.
+The 33-year-old rapper and his business partner purchased property in the Crenshaw neighborhood, intending to knock it down and erect a six-story residential building atop a commercial plaza, with Marathon as its anchor.

-But as Hussle stood in that same plaza Sunday night, he was shot and killed by an unknown assailant.
-On Monday, the neighborhood he sought to improve was mourning him for much more than his music.
+But as Hussle stood in that same plaza Sunday afternoon, he was shot and killed by an unknown assailant.
+On Monday, the neighborhood he sought to improve mourned him for much more than his music.

 Hussle's philanthropic work went well beyond the usual celebrity "giving back" ethos, and political and community leaders were as quick and effusive in their praise as his fellow hip-hop artists.

-Note: This story has been corrected to reflect that the shooting was Sunday afternoon not night and Coleman's first name is spelled Dontae, not Donte.